.

 Change of Major

 Students admitted as freshmen may pursue a change of major into the College of Engineering or between College of Engineering majors.
 Students admitted as transfers may not pursue a change of major into or within the College of Engineering.
 Please visit our Change of Major website for more information and details about the requirements for each major.
-We created a video with some additional information for students admitted as freshmen who are curious about the change of major process: https://www.youtube.com/watch?v=u-fRZZNbNjY
+We created a video containing additional information for students who are admitted as freshmen and are curious about the change-of-major process.

 Career and Internship Information

-Students are prepared to enter graduate school or industry after graduation.
-From quarterly career fairs to on-campus interviews, students are actively recruited for internship and career positions.
+After graduating, COE students are prepared to enter graduate school or industry.
+During their time at UCSB, quarterly career fairs, on-campus interviews, and other activities enable students to be actively recruited for internship and career positions.

 undergrad flyer for interships